-Grounds 5 and 6 are identical to Grounds 1 and 2, respectively, except for the addition of the Gao reference (Exhibit 1006.)
-Petitioners cite Gao in the claim charts as being relevant to the YB2/0 cell recited in dependent claim 5.
-(See Pet., 51-53.)
+Grounds 5 and 6 are identical to Grounds 1 and 2, respectively, except for the addition of the Gao reference (Ex.
+1006.)
+Petitioners cite Gao in the claim charts as being relevant to the YB2/0 cell recited in dependent claims 5 and 11.
+(See Pet., 46-48.)
 However, Gao discloses a YB2/0 cell in a completely difference context.
-Although Petitioners only cite Gao for claim 5, Gao also does not disclose " α 1,6fucosyltransferase," let alone any level of " α 1,6-fucosyltransferase activity," and any impact on this activity "by deleting a gene encoding α 1,6-fucosyltransferase" or "by adding a mutation to said gene to reduce or eliminate α 1,6fucosyltransferase activity."
-Even Petitioners' expert declarant Dr. Van Ness admits that Gao does not disclose α 1,6-fucosyltransferase:
+Although Petitioners only cite Gao for claims 5 and 11, Gao also does not disclose α1,6-fucosyltransferase, let alone knocking out an α1,6-fucosyltransferase gene, prerequisites for describing the claimed "fucosyltransferase knock-out host"

+cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains."
+Even Petitioners' expert declarant Dr. Van Ness admits that Gao does not disclose $\alpha 1,6$ -fucosyltransferase:

-Q. And does the Gao reference discuss alpha-1,6-fucosyltransferase?THE WITNESS: It does not.
+Q. And does the Gao reference discuss alpha-1,6-fucosyltransferase?